Elgen69/-leetcode-daily-blood-sacrifice/README.md

 ## 🧭 What Is This?

-This repository is my public documentation of an unhinged, caffeine-fueled quest to solve **every single LeetCode problem** (all ~3600 of them) and become an **algorithmic weapon of mass destruction**.
+This repository is my public documentation of an unhinged, caffeine-fueled quest to solve **every single LeetCode problem** (yes, all ~3600 of them — eventually) and become an **algorithmic weapon of mass destruction**.

 Every day, I:
-- Solve one (or more) LeetCode problem(s),
+- Solve LeetCode problems,
-- Write clean and well-documented code,
-- Rotate languages occasionally (Python, JavaScript, Java, maybe Rust if I snap),
+- Rotate between real-world languages (Python, JavaScript, Java, etc),
-- Keep track of the **core patterns** used (hashmaps, sliding window, dynamic programming, recursion, etc),
-- And manually commit it all like a developer who *understands Git more than life*.

-> This isn't just practice — it's a ritual.
+- Keep notes and patterns per file,
+- Push manually like an artisan coder who doesn’t trust auto-commit bots.

+> This is not a tutorial repo.
+This is a training ground.

 ---